Help

 USB trace impedance

-Essential Guidelines for Routing Differential Pairs
+Guidelines for Differential Pairs:

 How Do I Select the Right USB Connector for My Design?